projecte-aina/club/README.md

 ```
 The commands above will run fine-tuning and evaluation on CLUB and the results will be shown in the _results-roberta-base-ca.json_ file.
 and the logs in the _run_club-roberta-base-ca.log_ file.

+## Evaluation

+For each model we used the same fine-tuning setting across tasks, consisting of 10 training epochs, with an effective
+batch size of 32 instances, a max input length of 512 tokens (128 tokens in the case of Textual Entailment though) and a learning rate of 5e−5.
+The rest of the hyperparameters are set to the default values in Huggingface Transformers scripts.
+We then select the best checkpoint as the one that maximised the task-specific metric on the
+corresponding validation set, and finally evaluate it on the test set.

 ## Results